ivan-jukic/elm-spa-examples/readme.md

 **Elm London Meetup 26/02/2020**

 This project contains a few examples on how URL routing could be implemented in an Elm SPA application.
-None of the examples in this project are **the solution** to implement routing in your Elm app, but more of guidelines on how this could be achieved.

-Your app might have some specific behaviour that examples presented here might not be able to handle, but they might provide you with an *idea* on how to extend the functionality and achieve the desired result.
+None of the examples in this project are **the right solution** for implementing routing system in your Elm app, but more of guidelines that can be expanded upon, and modified to fit your needs.

 ## Getting started